n8n-io/n8n-docs/docs/reference/data-collection.md

 ## How collection works

-n8n collects telemetry anonymously, with most data sent to n8n as events that generate it occur.
+Most data is sent to n8n as events that generate it occur.
 Workflow execution counts and an instance pulse are sent periodically (every 6 hours).

 ## Opting out of telemetry